STRIPPED BACK ACOUSTIC TOUR

 ^ with The Shires & Badly Drawn Boy

-Previous support slots with chart-topper Tom Odell, Seattle’s The Head and The Heart and Montreal’s Half Moon Run have helped Cattle & Cane build up a loyal and passionate following – a fan-base that propelled the unsigned band’s sophomore album ‘Mirrors’ into the top 20 of the Official UK Independent Album Chart earlier this year thanks, in part, to a successful PledgeMusic campaign which reached an impressive 280% of its target.
+Recent support slots with Brian Wilson, Tom Odell and The Head and The Heart have helped Cattle & Cane build on their loyal and passionate following – a fan-base that propelled ‘Mirrors’ into the top 20 of the Official UK Independent Album Chart back in May thanks, in part, to a successful PledgeMusic campaign which reached an impressive 280% of its target.

-Before September’s acoustic tour, Cattle & Cane still have some full band festival shows to come this summer and a tour of Germany in October:
+Before September’s acoustic tour, Cattle & Cane still have a couple of full band festival shows to come in August and then in October, they’ll be heading over to Germany:

-19th August – Hardwick Live – County Durham (with Ocean Colour Scene and Peter Doherty)
+19th August – Hardwick Live – County Durham (with Ocean Colour Scene, Peter Doherty and Bootleg Beatles)

 26th August – Chase Park Festival – Gateshead (with The Coral and Little Comets)